 By 1858, a vigilante committee had been set up in the region to dispense justice.
 The leader of the group was Major Ormsby.
 Ormsby was instrumental in the movement to free Nevada from the Utah territory.
 But his desire to take justice into his own hands was opposed by a number of anti-vigilante committees that, in turn, wanted either a more structured and dispassionate system of justice or some as-yet-undefined form of justice that did not give so much power to people like Ormsby.
 One of these anti-vigilantes was a man named "Lucky Bill" Thorington.
+Thorington.

 By all accounts, Lucky Bill was a prototype Nevadan: flamboyant, gracious, and hard-working.
 He earned his nickname by running games of chance and winning almost every time a challenger put big money on the table.
 He invested his winnings in property, a toll road, cattle, a sawmill, and other endeavors in and around Carson City.
-One contemporary described Thorington as "both generous and brave and his sympathies were readily aroused in favor of the unfortunate: or which in frontier parlance would be termed 'the under dog in a fight' regardless of the causes that had placed the dog in that position."

-Lucky Bill had no problem taking money in games of chance from either horse-thieves or Mormon tithe-collectors, and he opened his house freely to each.
-"His station was a rendezvous where the weary found rest and the hungry never were turned from his door."
-Thorington's willingness to befriend Mormons put him at odds with the Ormsby-led vigilante committee that was squarely anti-Mormon.
+One contemporary described Thorington as "both generous and brave and his sympathies were readily aroused in favor of the unfortunate: or which in frontier parlance would be termed 'the under dog in a fight' regardless of the causes that had placed the dog in that position."34 the hungry never were turned from his door."35 Thorington's willingness to befriend Mormons put him at odds with the Ormsby-led vigilante committee that was squarely anti-Mormon.
 At the same time, more and more of the guests at Thorington's ranch were outlaws from the newly emerging California justice system - a factor that Ormsby's vigilante committee saw as contributing to the lawlessness in the Carson area.
 For Ormsby, Lucky Bill had become public enemy number one.